 Stuart Kozola, MathWorks

-About the Presenter: Stuart Kozola is a product manager at MathWorks and focuses on MATLAB® and add-on products for data analysis, mathematical modeling, and computational finance.
+About the Presenter: Stuart Kozola is a product manager at MathWorks and focuses on MATLAB® and add-on products for computational finance.
 Prior to joining MathWorks in 2006, Stuart worked at Pratt & Whitney (United Technologies) as a design engineer working on combustion systems for gas turbine engines.
 Stuart earned a B.S. in Chemical Engineering from the University of Wyoming, M.S. in Chemical Engineering from Arizona State University, M.S. in Electrical Engineering from Rensselaer Polytechnic Institute, and an M.B.A. from Carnegie Mellon University.